cardano-foundation/CIPs/CIP-0036/README.md

 #### Tooling

-Supporting tooling should clearly define and differentiate this as a unique key type.
+Supporting tooling should clearly define and differentiate this as a unique key type, describing such keys as "vote" keys.
 Using the `vote_sk` and `vote_vk` Bech32 prefixes when encoding, as described in [CIP-05](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0005).

 Examples of acceptable `keyType` naming for supporting tools:
-- `VotingSigningKey_ed25519`
-- `VotingVerificationKey_ed25519`
 - `VoteSigningKey_ed25519`
 - `VoteVerificationKey_ed25519`